Form 8.3 - Secure Income Reit

 1,000

-NB: The additional change of 2,345 shares since our last disclosure on 17th May 2022, is due to a transfer out of a discretionary holding of 2,345 shares.
+NB: The additional change of 4,670 shares since our last disclosure on 18th May 2022, is due to a transfer in of a discretionary holding of 4,670 shares.

 (b) Cash-settled derivative transactions